7 Ways Real Estate Agents Can Get More Quality Referrals

 6. Make referrals easy.

-If you want to maximize referrals, make them as easy and simple as possible.
-Give your vendors plenty of branded materials, like business cards, brochures, flyers, and more, and include your website, social links, and phone number in your email signature for quick reference.
+If you want to maximize referrals, make the referral agreements as easy and simple as possible.
+Give your vendors plenty of branded materials, like business cards, brochures, flyers, and more, and include your website, social media links such as Facebook, and phone number in your email signature for quick reference.
 When they’re ready to refer business to you, finding your contact info should take only a few seconds max.

 Referrals should be a two-way street.
 If someone is going to trust your skills and experience enough to refer business to you, you need to trust theirs, too.
 That means sending clients their way when there’s a fit, and returning the favor whenever possible.
 Make sure you keep a folder of vendors you plan to refer clients to; include their cards, any brochures they have, and contact details.
 Once you do refer a client their way, make sure to send an email or note giving the vendor a heads up.
 This lets them adequately prepare for the customer and ensures they know you referred them — a win-win all around.